CUPA-HR Representation and Pay Equity Maturity Index

 What is a maturity index?

-A maturity index is used to measure a complex idea, like diversity, equity, and inclusion (DEI), and break it down into measures of smaller, underlying factors.
+A maturity index is used to measure a complex idea and break it down into measures of smaller, underlying factors.
 Scores indicate how close to or far away you are from the ideals or goals on a factor, and lower scores can help you focus your efforts on areas that will result in the most positive change.
 A maturity index can be repeated to track progress over time.

 What is this maturity index, and why is it needed?

-This maturity index helps you to assess DEI efforts at the institutional level.
-The degree to which institutions value and incorporate DEI best practices can impact their mission, their reputation, and their bottom line, and DEI is now an important part of risk management.
+This maturity index helps you to assess representation and pay equity efforts at the institutional level.
+The degree to which institutions value and incorporate representation and pay equity best practices can impact their mission, their reputation, and their bottom line, and representation and pay equity is now an important part of risk management.
 To be successful, institutions must be proactive—rather than reactive—in taking steps to ensure they are:

-- Diverse, representing individuals who vary in terms of race/nationality/ethnic origin, sex, sexual orientation, gender identity, age, physical and mental ability, religious preference, veteran status, genetics, and citizenship
+- Representative, employing individuals who vary in terms of race/nationality/ethnic origin, sex, sexual orientation, gender identity, age, physical and mental ability, religious preference, veteran status, genetics, and citizenship

 - Equitable, in hiring, compensating, promoting, providing services and opportunities for, and otherwise treating similarly-situated people represented in the various categories above

-This maturity index helps higher education institutions assess DEI efforts for their workforce, namely staff and faculty.
-It does not assess DEI efforts on the part of the student population.
+This maturity index helps higher education institutions assess representation and pay equity efforts for their workforce, namely staff and faculty.
+It does not assess representation and pay equity efforts on the part of the student population.

 How was this maturity index developed?
 How many questions are there?
 How long will it take?

-We began by asking a simple question of HR and DEI leaders:What does an institution need to have in place for us to consider it successful in its DEI efforts?In the original index, qualitative analyses of these experts' answers revealed key factors that underlie an institution's progress in its DEI efforts.
-In the 2022 revision of this index, quantitative analyses of the scores of more than 1,200 responses on the original index identified four key factors that underlie DEI progress:
+We began by asking a simple question of HR and leaders involved with representation and pay equity:What does an institution need to have in place for us to consider it successful in its representation and pay equity efforts?In the original index, qualitative analyses of these experts' answers revealed key factors that underlie an institution's progress in its representation and pay equity efforts.
+In the 2022 revision of this index, quantitative analyses of the scores of more than 1,200 responses on the original index identified four key factors that underlie representation and pay equity progress:

 2. Investment